mapmanager/mapmanager.github.io/_posts/2015-04-20-making-a-map.md

 The rest of this workflow covers tracing dendritic segments, adding spines, and connecting spines across timepoints.
 Before you do any of this, play with the stacks in your map.
 From the time-series window, open a run of stacks by right-clicking on a session and selecting 'Plot Run +- 1'.

-### 4. Create dendritic tracings
+### 4. Create dendritic tracings (for spine annotations)

+All spine annotations are connected to a dendritic tracing.
 Dendritic tracings are specified with control points and then fit using a custom Fiji plugin.
 Before fitting a line in Fiji, you need to specify the path to your Fiji application in the [Hard Drive Paths][10] panel.

  1. **Open a [stack][2] window.** In the time-series panel, double-click the first session in your map.
  2. **Create a line segment.** See instruction in stack annotations ['Creating and editing line segments'][19].